N.Y. AG files civil fraud lawsuit against Trump, his adult children

 James’ lawsuit, filed in New York State Supreme Court, is the culmination of the Democrat’s three-year civil investigation of Trump and the Trump Organization.
 Trump’s three eldest children, Donald Jr., Ivanka and Eric Trump, were also named as defendants, along with two longtime company executives, Allen Weisselberg and Jeffrey McConney.

+James said Trump “falsely inflated his net worth by billions of dollars.”

+“This investigation revealed that Donald Trump engaged in years of illegal conduct to inflate his net worth, to deceive banks and the people of the great state of New York,” James said at the news conference.
+“Claiming you have money that you do not have does not amount to the art of the deal.
+It’s the art of the steal.”

-The lawsuit seeks $250 million in penalties and for Trump and his children to be barred from conducting business in the state.
+The lawsuit seeks $250 million in penalties and for Trump and his children to be barred from conducting business in the state for five years.
 The attorney general also said that she will make criminal referrals to the Internal Revenue Service and the U.S. Attorney for the Southern District of New York.

 The lawsuit alleges that the defendants "engaged in numerous acts of fraud and misrepresentation in the preparation of Mr. Trump’s annual statements of financial condition ... covering at least the years 2011 through 2021."